PowerShell/Community-Blog/Docs/Submitting-a-PR.md

    - Create the new post in the folder for the current month (E.g. `Posts/2021/02` for February of 2021).
    - All images you want to include go in the `media` folder of the current month.
-     - If the media folder does not exist, create it.
+     - If the media folder doesn't exist, create it.
      - Create a subfolder that matches the name of you post's MD file in the `media` folder.

 1. Write your content in markdown.